The Longest Daycare: Release

 The Longest Daycare was first announced to the public in a title card at the end of the series' twenty-third-season finale "Lisa Goes Gaga" that aired on May 20, 2012.
 It was revealed that the short would be shown in theaters in the United States prior to screenings of the film Ice Age: Continental Drift, starting on July 13, 2012.
-Like The Simpsons, Ice Age: Continental Drift was produced by 20th Century Fox.
 A teaser trailer for The Longest Daycare, lasting approximately five seconds, was released on July 3, 2012.
-This was the second time that characters from The Simpsons appeared on the big screen, as The Simpsons Movie was released in 2007.
-Coincidentally, the trailer for that film was first attached to screenings of the Continental Drift predecessor Ice Age: The Meltdown.

-A 2D version of the short was displayed by the producers of The Simpsons at the series' panel at San Diego Comic-Con International on July 14, 2012.
+A 2D version of the short was displayed by the producers of The Simpsons at the series' panel at San Diego Comic-Con on July 14, 2012.
+It also played before the film Life of Pi in selected theaters in United States.
+After being nominated for the Academy Award for Best Animated Short Film in 2013, The Longest Daycare was released along with all the other 15 Oscar-nominated short films in theaters by ShortsHD.

-It had its world television premiere on Network Ten in Australia on February 17, 2013 at 6:25pm, 5 hours before it premiered on Fox in the USA but 16 hours later in real time due to time zone differences, right after The Simpsons episode "Hardly Kirk-ing".
-It was also aired in the UK on the same day on Sky 1 at 9:55am, 12 noon and 7:30pm and on Channel 4 at 1:30pm GMT.
-It also premiered on the same day, at 7:55pm on Prima COOL, in the Czech Republic and on FOX Brasil at 8:30pm.

-After being nominated for an Academy Award, The Longest Daycare was released along with all the other 15 Oscar-nominated short films in theaters by ShortsHD.

-The short became available on Disney+ on May 29, 2020.